aakilarosegethub/apnafund/YOUTUBE_SETUP_GUIDE.md

 ## 🎉 Congratulations!

-Your ApnaFund application now has **professional YouTube integration**!
+Your ApnaCrowdfunding application now has **professional YouTube integration**!
 Users can upload videos that automatically go to YouTube for better performance and unlimited storage.

 ### **Next Steps:**
 1. Follow the configuration steps above